stalniy/casl/packages/casl-ability/README.md

 Using CASL you can describe abilities using regular and inverted rules.
 Let's see how

-**Note:** all the examples below will be written in TypeScript but CASL can be used in similar way in ES6+ and Nodejs environments.
+**Note**: all the examples below are written in ES6 using ES modules but CASL also has a sophisticated support for TypeScript, read [CASL TypeScript support][typescript-support] for details.

 ### 1. Define Abilities